st-peters-mbare-iot-makerspace/Proof-of-Privacy-for-Smart-Homes/README.md

 Project includes a Hyperledger application to record data shared by IoT gadgets within a connected home using Blockchain technology.
 It also contains a NodeJS user application that will allow home owners to query the blockchain for suspicious, unauthorised sharing of private data.

-The software was created by developers from Golix (https://golix.com/), who in the process mentored school children from the St Peters Mbare IoT Makerspace.
+The software was created by developers from Golix (https://golix.com/), who also mentored, in the process, students from the St Peters Mbare IoT Makerspace.

 The project solves the problem of securing decentrlised IoT smart home deployments using an immutable data store in the form of a private blockchain.